cam1lle/python-challenge/README.md

 * The provided datasets are large to showcase the limitations of Excel-based analysis and highlight the power of Python for handling big data.
 * Each challenge should be approached separately by writing a script specific to the dataset.
 Run each script individually to ensure code functionality and accuracy.
 * Regularly commit the work and push changes to the repository to maintain a backup and prevent data loss.
 Include a detailed README.md file in the repository.

-Note: This README file provides an overview of the project and the actions taken.
-For more specific details, please refer to the project files and the Python scripts themselves included in the shared link.